 2. Can fibromyalgia cause muscle twitching?

 Visible muscle twitching, called fasciculation, is also common in fibromyalgia.
 Properly addressing fibromyalgia with the S.H.I.N.E. protocol (Sleep, Hormones, Infections, Nutrition, Exercise) decreases the twitching.
 Magnesium is especially helpful.

 3. Can fibromyalgia cause pain on the top of the skull?

-Fibromyalgia can cause a lot of different pains, in a lot of different places.
+Yes it can.
+Fibromyalgia can cause a lot of different pains in a lot of different places.
 Sometimes it's sharp, electric, shooting-type nerve pain.
-But most often it's muscle pain from "trigger points" — either the bunched up "bellies" (middle) of tight muscles, or tender points where tight muscles attach to bone.
+But more often it's muscle pain from "trigger points" — either the bunched up "bellies" (middle) of tight muscles or tender points where tight muscles attach to bone.
 Pain on the top of the skull is usually from tight muscles in the back of the neck, where they attach to the base of the skull.
 This pain "refers" (travels) to the top of the skull and also behind the eyes.
-Sometimes, another type of pain called allodynia, when even just a light touch on the skin is painful, is also present in fibromyalgia.
-Fortunately both pains generally respond well to addressing fibromyalgia with S.H.I.N.E.
+Sometimes, another type of pain called allodynia — when even just a light touch on the skin is painful — is also present in fibromyalgia.
+Fortunately both pains generally respond well to addressing fibromyalgia with S.H.I.N.E®.

 4. Can fibromyalgia cause shortness of breath?

 Shortness of breath, or a sense of breathlessness (sometimes with chest tightness), is common in fibromyalgia.
 There are three main causes of this symptom: